IvanTran0101/Task2/assets/README.md

 - teleport.png
 - exit.png

+Teleport animation (optional)
+- Provide 4+ frames named `teleport_0.png`, `teleport_1.png`, `teleport_2.png`, `teleport_3.png`.
+- The game will animate these frames automatically (~8 fps).
+If not present, it falls back to `teleport.png` or the default vector style.

+Animated GIF support
+- You can instead drop a single `teleport.gif` (animated).
+If present, the game will prefer it over `teleport_*.png`.
+- Per-frame durations embedded in the GIF are respected for playback.

 Pac‑Man sprites (optional)
 Provide 1+ frames per direction.
 The engine will cycle frames for a simple animation.
 - pacman_right_0.png, pacman_right_1.png, ...